-- The child's place of residence is within the catchment area, previously defined by the local authority when the school was Voluntary Controlled.
-(A street list of this area is available for viewing in the school office).
-10 points - 2.
-The child's place of residence is outside the catchment area, previously defined by the local authority when the school was Voluntary Controlled, but within the Ancient Parish of St. Mary the Virgin & All Souls, Bulwell.
-(A street list of this area is available for viewing in the school office).
+- The child's place of residence is within the catchment area, as defined by the local authority (a street list of this area is available for viewing in the school office).
+10 Points - The child's place of residence is outside the catchment area, as defined by the local authority, but within the Ancient Parish of St. Mary the Virgin & All Souls, Bulwell (a street list of this area is available for viewing in the school office).
+8 Points - 3.
+Whether the child will have a sibling/siblings in the school at the time of entering the school the following point score will apply:

-8 Points

-3. Whether the child will have a sibling/siblings in the school at the time of entering the school the following point score will apply: